 The snail sniffed, cautious, contemplative, seeking the best path.
 She moved quite slowly but she picked up the longer she remained.
 Ever guarded, however.

-Virginia Woolf, in her inimitable modern way, paid homage to the determined snail in her short story Kew Gardens:2
+Virginia Woolf, in her inimitable modern way, paid homage to the determined snail:2

 Brown cliffs with deep green lakes in the hollows, flat, blade-like trees that waved from root to tip, round boulders of grey stone, vast crumpled surfaces of a thin cracking texture – all these objects lay across the snail’s progress between one stalk and another to his goal.